wildfielded/exp-restapi-combo/README.md

 frameworks.
 Add variants with using `SQLite` and `PostgreSQL` DBMS and related tools, such as `SQLAlchemy`, psycopg2, etc.

-2. Place solutions for different frameworks in different branches so that there is no confusion.

-3. Try to use `Swagger` in all cases, as an addition to possible self-made utilities for testing server from the client side.
+2. Try to use `Swagger` in all cases, as an addition to possible self-made utilities for testing server from the client side.

-4. Implement OAuth2 authentication through a JSON Web Token.
+3. Implement OAuth2 authentication through a JSON Web Token.

 [:arrow_up: Contents](#contents)

 ----

 ## Solution ##

-**`main`**&nbsp;&mdash; branch with `Bottle`, `SQLite` и `SQLAlchemy`.

 [:arrow_up: Contents](#contents)